 How to action:

-Use Tracksuit’s geographic Profile tool to show that your brand and activity is recognised in specific areas around the country, and overlay your distribution list for your product.
+Use Tracksuit’s geographic Profile tool to show that your brand and activity is recognized in specific areas around the country, and overlay your distribution list for your product.
 If the brand affinity is high where your distribution is low, then increasing your distribution in these areas is a low risk decision for your category manager.